Wil0/CV/README.md

 ## Emilio Menendez
 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)

 An enthusiastic, avid learner about almost anything life has to offer and specially with a fond passion for new technologies.
-I am proud of having had the opportunity of working in two different contries, Spain and England, that have taught me how important it is being open-minded, flexible and adaptable, always keen to learn and see the tough experiences as a part of the process of learning and gaining experience of other cultures and working styles.
+I am proud of having had the opportunity of working in two different countries, Spain and England, that have taught me how important it is being open-minded, flexible and adaptable, always keen to learn and see the tough experiences as a part of the process of learning and gaining experience of other cultures and working styles.
 I am now looking for a new adventure and a new challenge within a friendly team that likes sharing both personal and professional aspects of life.

 ## Skills